manishsharma-7/Hands_on_with_Cloud_Networking/README.md

 ## I'm building a cloud networking architecture

-n this hands-on networking series, I'm learning about the core building blocks of cloud networking, including how to design, secure, and manage virtual networks in AWS.
+In this hands-on networking series, I'm learning about the core building blocks of cloud networking, including how to design, secure, and manage virtual networks in AWS.
 By the end of the 9 projects, I will have built a complete Virtual Private Cloud (VPC) from scratch, connected resources across different environments, implemented security and monitoring, and documented each step for my portfolio.
 I'm learning about cloud networking because it’s a critical skill for building secure, scalable applications in the cloud—and it's in high demand across the tech industry.

 Cloud networking is the use of cloud-based services to manage and connect our IT resources, without owning the physical hardware.
 Before the cloud, companies had to build and maintain their own expensive networks—with servers, cables, data centers, and IT staff.